 Status: The status of the event.
 By default, this is set to ‘Approved’ unless the location or room has an approval group or if a final approval group is setup (See Security/Approvals for details).

+Linked Event: If you have an event tied to your reservation, it’ll show up here.

 Locations: Here you can select the locations and location layouts you want to reserve for your event.
 Any locations already reserved for the time slot you have selected will be greyed out.
 When you choose to add or edit a location, this modal will appear: